itsamib/TunePocket/docs/telegram_bot_setup.md

 1. Replace `YOUR_HTTP_API_TOKEN` and `https://your-pwa-url.com` in the `bot.py` script.
 2. Run the script from your terminal: `python bot.py`.
 3. Go to Telegram, find your bot, and send it an MP3 file.
-It should reply with a button that opens your PWA and passes the file's download link.
+It should reply with a button that opens your PWA and passes a `file_id`.
+The app will then handle fetching the file.

+## 5. How the App Fetches the File

+The updated Python bot no longer sends a direct download link.
+Instead, it sends the `file_id`.
+The front-end application receives this `file_id` as `startParam`.
+The app then needs a serverless function or backend endpoint that can take this `file_id`, use the bot token to ask Telegram for a temporary download URL, and then stream the file to the user.

+This change was made to prevent issues with expired download links and to create a more secure flow.
+The current application code now fetches directly from the temporary URL provided by Telegram, which can be unreliable. **The next step would be to create a backend function to handle this file fetching securely.**

-## 5. Testing and Deployment
+## 6. Testing and Deployment

 *   **Local Testing**:
     1. Run your Next.js app locally (`npm run dev`).